 In any local court the case would fall apart on the first day.
 Moreover, no sane prosecutor would have taken the charge against the events that took place three decades ago.

 But such is the current political situation in the United States.
-The Senate not only took up the case for consideration, but also refused, in fact, the fundamental principle of justice - a person is innocent until proven otherwise.
+The Senate not only accepted the case for consideration, but also refused, as a matter of fact, the fundamental principle of justice - a person is innocent until proven otherwise.

 Emotionally speaking to the Senate, Professor Ford.
 She cried and assured that it was Caveno who attacked her (although she cannot remember where and when).
 Do not hold back tears and Judge Cavénau, denying his guilt and complaining about the suffering of his family.